 Be sure to answer all questions truthfully, for your own sake.
 Dr. Workman will evaluate your general health, examine your breasts, take their exact dimensions, and discuss your options.
 If you decide to go ahead with the breast lift, he will explain your risks and likely outcome.

 You may need to have further medical evaluation or testing done, adjustments to your medications, another mammogram, and changes in drugs or supplements you take.
-Dr. Workman will give you instructions for self-care afterwards, and will arrange follow-up appointments.
+Dr. Workman will give you instructions for self-care afterward, and will arrange follow-up appointments.

 Breast lift procedure